DesireeJSausele/Personal/AguaClara_Interactive_Tutorial.md

 1. Below this, write a sentence or two about yourself:

-My name is Desiree and I am a junior in Environmental Engineering.
+My name is Desiree and I am a junior in environmental engineering.